PaackEng/paack-remotedata/README.md

 ## Differences

-We always fetch some data and expect transmission errors (e.g., HTTP failures, GraphQL failures) to occur.
-Besides that, there are also decoding failures.
-Because of those, our models always end up with a type like `RemoteData FailurePlusDecodeErrors SomeData`.
+We always fetch some data and expect transmission errors (e.g., HTTP failures, Graphql failures) to occur.
+Besides that, there are also custom failures (e.g., invalid credentials, invalid input).
+Because of those, our models always end up with a type like `RemoteData FailurePlusCustomErrors SomeData`.

 With that in mind, and to reduce code repetition, we decided to merge both failures within Kris Jenkins' RemoteData.

 Alongside that, we came up with a structure for when some information is reloading, we don't choose the previously loaded one.
 We called it Recyclable.

-Another big difference here is that our star is not `Http.Error`, but `Graphql.HttpError` instead.
+Another big difference here is that our star is not `Http.Error`, but `Graphql.Http.HttpError` instead.
 But support for different transmission protocols is achievable using the more abstract types.

 ## Installation